Best Offshore Banking Accounts

 Before you decide where to open your offshore banking account, do your homework.
+Read this beginners guide to offshore banking.
 Choose a location that is politically stable, has a conservative approach to investments and loans, and conducts a fair amount of local business.

 Is Offshore Banking Safe?

 Don’t take our word for it.
 Take the word of Global Finance that ranks banks for safety.
 The publish an annual list of the world’s 50 safest banks.
 In their most recent list, as of this writing guess how many U.S. banks made the top 50?
 Would you guess 47?
 40?
 How about three.
 Yes, just 3.
 All three were on the bottom half of the list.
 There was only one major U.S. bank on the list (US Bancorp, at number 41).
 The other two were small regional farming banks (AgriBank and CoBank at numbers 33 and 48).
 So, the question is not “Is offshore banking safe?”
 The question is, “Is U.S. banking safe?”
 There are many more safe banks outside of the U.S. than inside.